PranabNandy/Linux-Kernel-Internals/6.SCSI/README.md

 The DMA channel number requested was larger than 7.
 - EBUSY :-
 The requested DMA channel has already been allocated.
 This is a very serious situation, and will probably cause any SCSI requests to fail.
 It is worthy of a call to panic().

+#### TEST UNIT READY
+This command is used to test the target's status.
+If the target can accept a medium-access command (e.g., a READ or a WRITE), the command returns with a GOOD status.
+Otherwise, the command returns with a CHECK CONDITION status and a sense key of NOT READY.
+This response usually indicates that the target is completing power-on self-tests.
+#### INQUIRY
+This command returns the target's make, model, and device type.
+The high-level Linux code uses this command to differentiate among magnetic disks, optical disks, and tape drives (the high-level code currently does not support printers, processors, or juke boxes).
+#### READ and WRITE
+These commands are used to transfer data from and to the target.
+You should be sure your driver can support simpler commands, such as TEST UNIT READY and INQUIRY, before attempting to use the READ and WRITE commands.